Storyboards Quick Start

 Since we are going to be using the right hand side of the split view as an Inspector area, we want it to have a smaller size and allow it to be collapsed.
 Return to Xcode and edit the View for the right side by selecting it in the Design Surface and clicking on the Size Inspector.
 From here enter a Width of

 Next select the Split Item that represents the right side, set a higher Holding Priority and click the User Can Collapse checkbox:

-If we return to Xamarin Studio and run the project now, notice that the right side keeps it's smaller size and the window is resized:
+If we return to Visual Studio for Mac and run the project now, notice that the right side keeps it's smaller size and the window is resized:

 Defining a Presentation Segue

 We are going to layout the right hand side of the Split View to act as an Inspector for the selected text's properties.
 We'll drag some controls onto the bottom view to layout the UI of the inspector.
 For the last control, we want to display a popover that allows the user to select from four preset character styles.